chrisbroski/frogeye/README.md

 What he discovered was that this middle layer of cells was doing significant visual processing.
 Among the types of visual analysis found were:

-* On/off - These cells signal if something in an area changes from light to dark or dark to light (implying movement.)
+* On/off - These cells signal if something in an area changes from light to dark or dark to light (signifying movement.)
 * Dimming - These cells fire when a large portion of the visible area suddenly gets darker.
 * Contrast - These cells recognize edges.
 * "Bug" - These cells send a signal when a small, round, moving object enters the field of view.

 The frog's brain didn't need to makes sense of the world at all.
-The intermediate retinal cells handle this in a very hard-wired way.
+The intermediate retinal cells were handling this in a very hard-wired way.

 This looks nothing like a neural net.
-Walter Pitts was arguably the father of neural networks and a co-author of the frog paper.
-After the paper was published he burned all of his work and drank himself to death.
+Co-author Walter Pitts was arguably the father of neural networks.
+After the frog paper was published he burned all of his work and drank himself to death.

 ## Accomplishments So Far